molguin92/PersonalStatementLetter/README.md

 Data in letters is property of Manuel Olguín 2019.
 Template is provided by Giampiero Salvi and Örjan Ekeberg under a Creative Commons BY-SA 4.0 License.

+The KTH Royal Institute of Technology logo is exclusive property of KTH Royal Institute of Technology and may follow a different license.

 See [LICENCE](LICENSE) for details.